Parelheiros (district of São Paulo): History

 In the region of Parelheiros, there were already some caboclos before the arrival of the Germans (1829).
 The place received its current name because of the diverse horse-riding races (parelhas, in Portuguese) between the Germans and the Brazilians.
 Before it was known as Santa Cruz (Saint Cross), due to the installation of a cross, done by a devotee called Amaro de Pontes.

 Parelheiros stands out in relation to the Paulista Colony because a road opened in the 19th century, by Henrique Schunck (German), father of the founder of Cipó (nowadays district of Embu-Guaçu).
 The street of Parelheiros, nowadays Avenida Sadamu Inoue, connected the villages Embu-Guaçu and São José, where you could leave for the districts Rio Bonito and Santo Amaro, preventing, like this, the passage by the Colony, where there was the oldest road of Conceição.

 In the middle of the 20th century, principally after World War II, diverse Japanese people disembarked in Port of Santos.
 Most of them stayed in the so-called Cinturão Verde Metropolitano de São Paulo (Green Metropolitan Belt of São Paulo).

 The neighborhoods of Jaceguava and Casa Grande – that are part of the Subprefecture of Parelheiros – were being occupied by Japanese families, where they would dedicate to agricultural labor.

 Searching for a cheap accommodation, a very numerous population chose the springs of Santo Amaro to reside.
 With the possibility of finding lower renting costs or even owning a house, many lots surged, but not without sacrifice.
 Many of the lots were irregular, due to the publication of the Protection to the Springs law in 1976.

 The lack of large spaces in urban areas led to getting into the lands of the caipiras of Santo Amaro, of a soil exhausted by rudimentary houses.
 Letting their territories was the best way to get away from the problems, for the increase of taxes territories began making the big properties more expensive.
 The solution was to divide the country houses and farms into lots, giving place to the emergence of towns, gardens, and parks leaving that the interests of the real estate speculation determined the location of home of the hard-working population, increasing, in the delimitation of the urban plan, the disorder in the use of the soil.

-Profile
+Demographic profile

-The Foundation SEADE showed that the young population of this region is the largest in São Paulo.
+Research by the Fundação Sistema Estadual de Análise de Dados (State Data Analysis System Foundation) indicated that the young population of this subprefecture is the largest in São Paulo.
+In 2004, the risk of a man between the ages of 15 and 24 dying was 21 times higher in Parelheiros than in Pinheiros.
+It is classified by CRECI as "Value E Zone", as are other districts of the capital: Campo Limpo, Brasilândia and Itaim Paulista.